Wolfrite-CK3/Easier-Realm-Management/README.md

 # Easier Realm Management

 # Features
-- Allows Convert County to automatically move on to other counties that need their faith changed
+- The ability for councillors to automaticly move on to other counties that need their...
+ - Religion Changed
+ - Culture Changed
+ - Control Increased

-- Adds decision to start conversion of faith, so you don't have to find a valid target.
+- Adds decisions to assign councillors to perform vertain task withut having to find valid targets...
+ - Convert Religion
+ - Promote Culture
+ - Increase Control

-- Allows Promote Culture to automatically move on to other counties that need their culture changed
+- The ability to toggle on or off, moving on to other counties that need their...
-- Adds decision to start promotion of culture, so you don't have to find a valid target.
+ - Religion Changed
+ - Culture Changed
+ - Control Increased

+- The ability to toggle on or off, letters sent by the councillors when they complete...
+ - Convert Religion
+ - Promote Culture
-- Allows Increase Control to automatically move on to other counties that need their control increased
+ - Increase Control
-- Adds decision to start increase control, so you don't have to find a valid target.

 ## Planned Features
 See the GitHub Issues, for issues marked with "Enhancement" label.
 Issues marked with "Enhancement" also tend to have another label, indicating for which version of the mod, I am planning to have that feature implemented in.
 At the moment I am working toward any marked with "V1.0.0"